Sequoia sempervirens: Fog and flood adaptations

-The native area provides a unique environment with heavy seasonal rains up to 100 in annually.
-Cool coastal air and fog drip keep the forest consistently damp year round.
-Several factors, including the heavy rainfall, create a soil with fewer nutrients than the trees need, causing them to depend heavily on the entire biotic community of the forest, and making efficient recycling of dead trees especially important.
-This forest community includes coast Douglas-fir, Pacific madrone, tanoak, western hemlock, and other trees, along with a wide variety of ferns, mosses, mushrooms, and redwood sorrel.
+Annual precipitation across the redwood's native range varies from 640-3100mm per year, falling mostly as winter rain.
+Regular summer fog reduces evaporation and transpiration, and condensation of fog and fog drip can increase soil moisture during the summer dry season.

+Coast redwood can form nearly pure stands on favorable sites, but often occurs in association with other conifers and broad-leafed trees.
+Mixed stands include coast Douglas-fir, Pacific madrone, tanoak, western hemlock, and pines less commonly.
+A wide variety plants including of sword fern, mosses, redwood sorrel, bracken, salal, rhododendron, blueblossom and salmonberry often occur in the undergrowth.
 Redwood forests provide habitat for a variety of amphibians, birds, mammals, and reptiles.
+Fallen redwoods retain moisture and slowly return nutrients to the soil as they decompose, also providing nursery sites for plant seedlings and habitat for insects and salamanders.
 Old-growth redwood stands provide habitat for the federally threatened spotted owl and the California-endangered marbled murrelet.

 Although fog is not required for redwoods growth, the height of S. sempervirens is closely tied to fog availability; taller trees become less abundant as fog becomes less frequent.
 As tree height increases, transporting water via water potential to the leaves becomes increasingly difficult due to gravity.
 Despite the high rainfall that the region receives (up to 100 cm), the leaves in the upper canopy are perpetually stressed for water.
 This water stress is exacerbated by long droughts in the summer.
 Water stress is believed to cause the morphological changes in the leaves, stimulating reduced leaf length and increased leaf succulence.
 To supplement their water needs, redwoods use frequent summer fog events.
 Fog water is absorbed through multiple pathways.
 Leaves directly take in fog from the surrounding air through the epidermal tissue, bypassing the xylem.
 Coast redwoods also absorb water directly through their bark.
 The uptake of water through leaves and bark repairs and reduces the severity of xylem embolisms, which occur when cavitations form in the xylem preventing the transport of water and nutrients.
 Fog may also collect on redwood leaves, drip to the forest floor, and be absorbed by the tree's roots.
 This fog drip may constitute 30% of the total water used by a tree in a year.
+Summer fog frequency along the California coast is estimated to have declined 33% since the early 20th century, potentially increasing drought stress in coast redwood forests.

 Redwoods often grow in flood-prone areas.
 Sediment deposits can form impermeable barriers that suffocate tree roots, and unstable soil in flooded areas often causes trees to lean to one side, increasing the risk of the wind toppling them.
 Immediately after a flood, redwoods grow their existing roots upwards into recently deposited sediment layers.
 A second root system then develops from adventitious buds on the newly buried trunk and the old root system dies.
 To counter lean, redwoods increase wood production on the vulnerable side, creating a supporting buttress.
 These adaptations create forests of almost exclusively redwood trees in flood-prone regions.